alphagov/govuk-puppet/docs/adding-a-new-app.md

 ## Including the app on machines

 Once you have created a class for your app, you need to include it in the appropriate nodes.
-These can be found in `hieradata/class/`.
+These can be found in `hieradata/common.yaml` under the `node_class` key.

 Additionally, all apps should be included in the development environment.

 ```
 # hieradata/development.yaml